Last date modified: 2025-Nov-12

 When running Data Analysis, you can choose to run only unstructured or structured detection.
 If one is not run, it’s Documents Completed Count will remain zero.
 For example, if only unstructured detection is run, Structured Documents Completed will display zero documents as the detectors were not run.

-Entity Normalization and Deduplication details
+Entity Normalization & Deduplication

 - Address Standardization—aligns addresses into a single address format/consistent address formats